tngu0398/Assignment-1/README.md

 3. Changed line graph of population under age 15 from blue to dark blue

 4. Made changes to research question

+5. Changed code formatting for easier readability.

+6. Removed any countries with "(UN)" in their names.